robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 and `reST` (reStructuredText_).
 Using the `reST` format requires the docutils_ module to be installed when documentation is generated.

-Setting the documentation format is illustrated by the following Python and Java examples that use reStructuredText and HTML formats, respectively.
+Setting the documentation format is illustrated by the following example that uses reStructuredText format.
 See `Documenting libraries`_ section and Libdoc_ chapter for more information about documenting test libraries in general.